This blog post is all about the best time to visit Laos.

 Some holidays might also affect opening hours, so good to be aware.

-- Lao New Year (Pi Mai) – Mid-April: Expect nationwide water fights (yes, even monks join in!)
+- Lao New Year (Pi Mai) – Mid-April: Expect nationwide water fights (yes, even monks join in, so it can be the best time to visit Laos!)

 - That Luang Festival – November in Vientiane: A Buddhist celebration full of colour and ceremony